alaTest Sites

 Consumer review (amazon.co.uk)

 alaTest has collected and analyzed 121 user reviews of Fujifilm X-M1 from Amazon.co.uk.
 The average user rating for this product is 4.5/5, compared to an average user rating of 4.3/5 for other Digital Compact Cameras on Amazon.co.uk.
-People really like the image quality and price.
-The portability and usability also get good feedback.
-Reviews are divided on the focus, and some have doubts about the memory and shutter.
+Reviewers really like the image quality and price.
+The portability and usability are also mentioned favorably.
+There are some mixed opinions about the focus, and there are some critical opinions about the memory and shutter.

 performance, usability, portability, price, image quality